keerthana1508/Hyderabad_Apartment_EDA_analysis_project/README.md

-# 🏠Hyderabad Apartment Data Analysis - project 1
+# 🏠 Apartment Data Analysis – EDA Project

-📌 Project Objective
+## 📌 Project Objective
 The goal of this project is to perform exploratory data analysis (EDA) on apartment listings to understand the factors that influence apartment prices — such as location, size, and number of bedrooms (BHK).
 This analysis helps identify trends and patterns useful for real estate decision-making.

+---

-📂 Dataset
+## 📂 Dataset
-The dataset includes apartment details like Location, Price, Area, BHK, Type, and more.
+The dataset includes apartment details like `Location`, `Price`, `Area`, `BHK`, `Type`, and more.

-It was collected from a real estate listing platform (or you can mention the source if public).
+*It was collected from a real estate listing platform.*
+(*You can add the exact source if it's publicly available.*)

+---

-🛠️ Tools & Libraries Used
+## 🛠️ Tools & Libraries Used
-Python (Jupyter Notebook)
+- Python (Jupyter Notebook)

-Libraries:
-pandas, numpy, matplotlib, seaborn
+**Libraries:**
+- `pandas`
+- `numpy`
+- `matplotlib`
+- `seaborn`

+---

-📊 Key Analysis Performed
+## 📊 Key Analysis Performed
-Data Cleaning: handled missing values, corrected data types, removed duplicates
+- ✅ Data Cleaning: handled missing values, corrected data types, removed duplicates

-Distribution of apartment prices and areas
+- ✅ Distribution of apartment prices and areas

-Relationship between BHK and price
+- ✅ Relationship between BHK and price

-Price comparison by location
+- ✅ Price comparison by location

-Visualization of categorical variables
+- ✅ Visualization of categorical variables

-Outlier detection and summary statistics
+- ✅ Outlier detection and summary statistics

+---

-🔍 Key Insights
+## 🔍 Key Insights
-Prices vary significantly across locations — some areas have much higher average prices.
+- 📍 Prices vary significantly across locations — some areas have much higher average prices.

-2BHK and 3BHK apartments are the most common.
+- 🏠 2BHK and 3BHK apartments are the most common.

-Larger area does not always mean higher price — location matters more.
+- 📐 Larger area does not always mean higher price — location matters more.

-Visualizations revealed skewed price distributions and a few extreme outliers.
+- 📉 Visualizations revealed skewed price distributions and a few extreme outliers.

+---